In this section, I discuss the gender and breeding lines of greyhounds and explain how to calculate a bitches' number of

 Once a racing bitch is retired to the paddock and put to a sire for breeding she becomes a 'brood' and will be called a 'dam' after whelping her first litter.
 When studying form all regular 'race-goers' will pay particular attention to the 'breeding lines' of all competing greyhounds and should always note when a former 'top class bitch' has produced offspring to a 'classic winning sire'.
-Although there can be no guarantees when it comes to breeding, these much sought after young saplings with famous pedigrees are said to be "bred in the purple" and often share similar colourings and markings and show 'racing traits' common to either their sire or dam - racing styles, distances etc.
+Although there can be no guarantees when it comes to breeding, these much sought after young saplings with famous pedigrees are said to be "bred in the purple" and will share similar colourings and markings and display 'racing traits' common to either their sire or dam - racing styles, distances etc.

 In UK greyhound form: d = Dog and b = Bitch and is usually located left of the sires name and is preceded by abbreviated letters referring to its colour: bk. d. = black dog, w.bd.b. = white brindle bitch, f.w.b. = fawn white bitch, be.d. = blue dog etc.

 In American racing form stats (m) = male dog and (f) = female dog.

 Now check the formlines and enter Dog or Bitch.

-Knowing the 'season date' gives us a clue to the general level of fitness.
+Knowing the 'season date' will give a clue to their general level of fitness.
 Most bitches returning from a seasonal rest will be 'race rusty' and perhaps due to the lactose - sugary substance contained in milk - build up in their systems, may be carrying a little extra weight.
-After a few trials and races these 'seasoned bitches' will start to show signs of returning to peak form - change in running style, faster sectionals, improvement in racetimes etc.
+After a few trials and races these 'seasoned bitches' will show signs of returning to peak form - change in running style, faster sectionals, improvement in racetimes etc.

 It is generally thought the 'perfect-time' for a greyhound bitch to be approaching peak fitness is 16 weeks out of season.
 Although, some win races sooner perhaps at 14 weeks, while others may indeed be slower 'coming to hand' and take longer to find their top form, perhaps 18-24 weeks.

 Now check the formlines again.

-The seasonal date is found next to the 'whelping date' eg: May 18 (Season 04 Apr 20).
+The seasonal date is usually found next to the 'whelping date' eg: MAY 19 (Season 03 AUG 21).